When it comes to strengthening your muscles and improving your overall fitness, there are so many types of exercise and approaches to turn to.

-Many beginners and seniors grapple with the question: “Is it better to do calisthenics vs weights to increase strength and improve my fitness level?“
+As a certified personal trainer, many beginners and seniors ask me the question: “Is it better to do bodyweight training or weightlifting exercises to build strength and improve my fitness level?“

 In this calisthenics vs weights fitness guide, we will discuss what calisthenic exercises are, their benefits, and the benefits of lifting weights vs calisthenics for different fitness goals, aiming to answer the question: “Is calisthenics better than weights for my fitness routine?”